 Recording and uploading sounds to SoundCloud lets people easily share them privately with their friends or publicly to blogs, sites and social networks.

 Instagram is a fun and quirky way to share your life with friends through a series of pictures.
 Snap a photo with your mobile phone, then choose a filter to transform the image into a memory to keep around forever.
-We're building Instagram to allow you to experience moments in your friends' lives through pictures as they happen.
+Instagram allows you to experience moments in your friends' lives through pictures as they happen.

 LIKE our Facebook PAGE and get the news about film releases, good offers, courses and share experiences working with media and IT.